KingOfCola/ADAX-project/README.md

 * A lighter subject: do the "Bobos" (the French equivalent of "Hipsters") really exist from the standpoint of food habits ?
 I.e. is there really people who live in the cities, have a certain level of education, and buy a significantly high amount of organic food?

 # Dataset
-(List the dataset(s) you want to use, and some ideas on how do you expect to get, manage, process and enrich it/them.
-Show us you've read the docs and some examples, and you've a clear idea on what to expect.
-Discuss data size and format if relevant.)
 <ul>
 <li>https://www.data.gouv.fr/fr/datasets/donnees-de-consommations-et-habitudes-alimentaires-de-letude-inca-2-3/?fbclid=IwAR0QcjTQdH2N2xIXL_xTLHuUIx5YFVWKNOJ4PqetIzeLoq5HNbnSTTre_d8
 <ul>